 How to Recognize A Grey Maine Coon Cat?

-Within the Cat Fancier’s Association (CFA), Grey Maine Coons are listed under the Blue Maine Coon.
+Within the Cat Fancier’s Association (CFA), Grey Maine Coon cats are listed under the Blue Maine Coon.
 However, both are not the same and there are subtle differences.
 If the Maine Coon has a grey coat or grey stripes, they are typically referred to as Grey Maine Coons.
 However, if they have any sort of black pattern on top of their white coat, these cats are referred to as Silver Maine Coons.
 It gets even more confusing at times, since some grey Maine Coons can have a blue hue to them due to their deep grey color in their coats.

 Tabby Maine Coon’s are the most regular pattern of Maine Coon Cats and also the most popular.
 Despite the most common assumption, tabby does not refer to the color of the cat.
 It actually attributes to the pattern of stripes, spots, and swirls visible on a cat’s fur.
 For a gray tabby Maine Coon, the color they are referred to by is based on the cats base color and stripes.

-Grey Maine Coon Size & Features
+Grey Maine Coon Cat Size & Features

-Grey Maine Coons are active cats, so you should be feeding them high-quality protein rich foods.
+Grey Maine Coon cats are active cats, so you should be feeding them high-quality protein rich foods.
 This breed tends to become overweight since they are known to grow at a slower pace.
 Make sure you consult with your vet before increasing their food intake.
 It is also important to play with your Maine Coon regularly to ensure they get daily exercise.

-The Gray Maine Coon kittens are affectionate and adorable creatures.
+Gray Maine Coon kittens are affectionate and adorable creatures.
 While these kitty’s love attention, they don’t mind being left alone during the day.
 The cats are good-natured and patient, implying that they’re great companions for kids who know how to interact with cats respectfully.